MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 * The expression that maps to the *parentDistinguishedName* attribute is used to provision a user to different OUs based on one or more Workday source attributes.
 This example here places users in different OUs based on what city they are in.

-* The *userPrincipalName* attribute in Active Directory is generated using the de-duplication function [SelectUniqueValue](~/identity/app-provisioning/functions-for-customizing-application-data.md#selectuniquevalue) that checks for existence of a generated value in the target AD domain and only sets it if it is unique.
+* The *userPrincipalName* attribute in Active Directory is generated using the de-duplication function [SelectUniqueValue](~/identity/app-provisioning/functions-for-customizing-application-data.md#selectuniquevalue) that checks for existence of a generated value in the target AD domain and only sets it if it's unique.

-* [There is documentation on writing expressions here](~/identity/app-provisioning/functions-for-customizing-application-data.md).
+* [there's documentation on writing expressions here](~/identity/app-provisioning/functions-for-customizing-application-data.md).
 This section includes examples on how to remove special characters.

 | WORKDAY ATTRIBUTE | ACTIVE DIRECTORY ATTRIBUTE |  MATCHING ID? | CREATE / UPDATE |
 | ---------- | ---------- | ---------- | ---------- |